V-Gr/data-science-portfolio/README.md

 # data-science-portfolio
-Ce repository présente mon portfolio de Data Science, illustrant l'analyse détaillée de multiples datasets.
-Utilisation de Python pour offrir des perspectives précises et une compréhension profonde, visant à générer des résultats significatifs. #learning #datascience #hobby
+This repository showcases my Data Science portfolio, illustrating the detailed analysis of multiple datasets.
+I use Python to provide accurate insights and deep understanding, aiming to generate meaningful results. #learning #datascience #hobby